About Fisheries Management

 Fig 1: Rice Brook, 2021.
 Placement of in-stream wood by TU following grants by the Wildlife Conservation Society and MA Department of Environmental Protection.

-In 2025, we hope to see the release and distribution or of the three FFF booklets, “The Streamer’s Dozen", “A Riparian Assessment and Management Guide” and “The Big Picture.”
+In 2025, we hope to see the release and distribution of the three FFF booklets, “The Streamer’s Dozen", “A Riparian Assessment and Management Guide” and “The Big Picture.”
 These management documents will provide a guide for landowners and management teams on conservation of our forested stream habitats, as well as a set of target species and their habitat requirements.

 More Reading: